daar/pmake/doc/quickstart.rst

   cd pmake
   fpc pmake

-To install *pmake* you need to invoke *pmake* to create *make* and then do a *make install*;
+To install PMake you need to invoke PMake to create *make* and then do a *make install*;

 .. code:: bash

   ./pmake
   sudo ./make install

-This command will allow you to install *pmake* to the correct platform specific location.
+This command will allow you to install PMake to the correct platform specific location.
 On \*nix platforms you will need to provide the administrator password to have rights to install the files, hence *sudo*.

 Simple example
 ==============
-Once *pmake* is installed you can start using it in your projects.
+Once PMake is installed you can start using it in your projects.

-The following example demonstrates some concept ideas of *pmake*.
+The following example demonstrates some concept ideas of PMake.
 For this example you need two source files and one PMake.txt.
 The executable *hellodemo* is built by linking to the library hello_pkg that is built first.

 The first, top-level directory contains the following PMake.txt file.